-1 Goal Name Goal Description Affordable Housing Affordable Housing - Create and maintain affordable housing options and increase homeownership in the city of Fargo Work with local partners to create new housing and/or rehabilitate existing affordable housing throughout the community, including the preservation and replacement of the existing subsidized housing (i.e. activities may include acquisition, rehabilitation, and/or new construction) Rehabilitate older owner-occupied housing Assist low-income homeowners with infrastructure assessments to help maintain the affordability of homeownership Increase public awareness of affordability concerns and the needs of at-risk populations Provide opportunities for housing education to potential and recent homeowners and tenants Increase homeownership rates for minority populations Provide downpayment assistance to address difficulty in accessing homeownership opportunities due to rising home values Provide CDBG rental assistance to renters experiencing emergency situations as well as through a tenant based rental assistance program funded by the HOME program
+1 Goal Name Affordable Housing Goal Affordable Housing - Create and maintain affordable housing options and increase homeownership in the city of Fargo Description Work with local partners to create new housing and/or rehabilitate existing affordable housing throughout the community, including the preservation and replacement of the existing subsidized housing (i.e. activities may include acquisition, rehabilitation, and/or new construction) Rehabilitate older owner-occupied housing Assist low-income homeowners with infrastructure assessments to help maintain the affordability of homeownership Increase public awareness of affordability concerns and the needs of at-risk populations Provide opportunities for housing education to potential and recent homeowners and tenants Increase homeownership rates for minority populations Provide downpayment assistance to address difficulty in accessing homeownership opportunities due to rising home values Provide CDBG rental assistance to renters experiencing emergency situations as well as through a tenant based rental assistance program funded by the HOME program

-2 Goal Name Ending and Preventing Homelessness Goal Description Ending and Preventing Homelessness - Participate in collaborative efforts to reduce and prevent homelessness in the community Policy writing and planning for ending and preventing homelessness Support a continuum of housing and emergency solutions for Fargo's population facing homelessness Encourage the development of supportive housing partnerships Provide funding for homelessness prevention and outreach, including emergency housing assistance Support public facilities improvement projects for homelessness shelters 3 Goal Name Neighborhood Improvements and Initiatives Goal Neighborhood Improvements and Initiatives - Ensure that all Fargo neighborhoods are neighborhoods.
-Neighborhood Improvements and Initiatives - Ensure that all Fargo neighborhoods are neighborhoods of choice Description Eliminate blighted/hazardous structures and properties in deteriorated condition, including those under the City's abatement/code enforcement authority when the owner has not complied Foster the establishment of strong neighborhoods through the implementation of revitalization efforts Support law enforcement street outreach programs
+2 Goal Name Ending and Preventing Homelessness Goal Description Ending and Preventing Homelessness - Participate in collaborative efforts to reduce and prevent homelessness in the community Policy writing and planning for ending and preventing homelessness Support a continuum of housing and emergency solutions for Fargo's population facing homelessness Encourage the development of supportive housing partnerships Provide funding for homelessness prevention and outreach, including emergency housing assistance Support public facilities improvement projects for homelessness shelters 3 Goal Name Neighborhood Improvements and Initiatives Goal Neighborhood Improvements and Initiatives - Ensure that all Fargo neighborhoods are neighborhood Neighborhood Improvements and Initiatives - Ensure that all Fargo neighborhoods are neighborhoods of choice Description • Eliminate blighted/hazardous structures and properties in deteriorated condition, including those under the City's abatement/code enforcement authority when the owner has not complied Foster the establishment of strong neighborhoods through the implementation of revitalization efforts Support law enforcement street outreach programs

-4 Goal Name Assistance for Vulnerable Populations Goal Description Assistance for Vulnerable Populations - Reduce poverty by supporting efforts to increase the self-sufficiency/self-determination of low-to-moderate income households and individuals in the community access to healthcare, job training, financial literacy, English language learning, driving gardening, entrepreneurship, leadership training) access to healthcare, job training, financial literacy, English language learning, driving skills, pre-GED, community support metropolitan energy to address the desired and other burners to work that are seen with Alleviate cost burden of impoverished households (e.g., food assistance, snow re Alleviate cost burden of impoverished households (e.g., food assistance, snow removal assistance) Support programs to assist people experiencing substance abuse and/or mental health issues Support programs to assist people experiencing substance abuse and/or mental health issues Provide assistance for transportation for vulnerable populations and neighborhoods.
+4 Goal Name Assistance for Vulnerable Populations Goal Description Assistance for Vulnerable Populations - Reduce poverty by supporting efforts to increase the self-sufficiency/self determination of low-to-moderate income households and individuals in the community access to healthcare, job training, financial literacy, English language learning, driving skills, pre-GED, community • Support metropolitan efforts to address the transportation and other barriers to work that affect low-income individuals (i.e., child care, education, etc.) Alleviate cost burden of impoverished households (e.g., food assistance, snow removal assistance) Support programs to assist people experiencing substance abuse and/or mental health issues Provide assistance for transportation for vulnerable populations and neighborhoods.